 Graduate Interdisciplinary Programs (GIDPs) report to the Dean of the Graduate College, through the Faculty Director of GIDPs.

 The Graduate Interdisciplinary Program (GIDP) in Applied Intercultural Arts Research offers a M.A., a Ph.D., and a doctoral minor.
 In the following Articles and Bylaws, operating procedures, and policies of the Program are outlined.
 This organization and its structure must conform to the guidelines for GIDPs.

-Criteria for membership are a commitment to interdisciplinary approaches as well as activity and excellence in research or extension as demonstrated by research funding, publication record and service as advisors to students.
+Criteria for membership include interdisciplinary approaches to research as well as activity and excellence in research or mentoring demonstrated by research funding, publication records and service as advisors to students.
 Members of the Graduate Interdisciplinary Program will be reviewed periodically by the Executive Committee to ensure that they continue to meet these standards.